Phoxinus karsticus

-Phoxinus karsticus, the Karst minnow, is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes the daces, minnows and related fishes.
+Phoxinus karsticus, the Karst minnow, is a species of freshwater ray-finned fish belonging to Phoxinus genus of the family Leuciscidae, which includes the daces, minnows and related fishes.
 This fish is endemic to the Balkan Peninsula in southeastern Europe.

 Taxonomy

-Phoxinus karsticus was first formally described in 2015 by the Italian biologists Pier Giorgio Bianco and Salvatore De Bonis, with its type locality given as the River Trebinje, an endorheic river, near Jasenica in Bosnia-Herzegovina.
+Phoxinus karsticus was first formally described in 2015 by the Italian biologists Pier Giorgio Bianco and Salvatore De Bonis, with its type locality given as the Trebišnjica river, an endorheic river, near Jasenica in Bosnia-Herzegovina.
 This species is classified within the genus Phoxinus, the Eurasian minnows, within the monotypic subfamily Phoxininae of the family Leuciscidae.

 Etymology

 Phoxinus karsticus belongs to the genus Phoxinus.
 This name is derived from the Greek phoxinos, meaning "small fishes".
 In 1553, Pierre Belon used it to refer to the fishes known as minnows in English, and Carl Linnaeus used it as the specific name of a fish in 1758, which Constantine Samuel Rafinesque applied tautologically to the genus of minnows in 1820, its only species being Phoxinus phoxinus.
-The specific name, karsticus, means "belonging to Karst", the type locality in the Karstic Popovo Polje-Trebinje endorheic river system of Bosnia-Herzegovina.
+The specific name, karsticus, means "belonging to Karst", the type locality in the Karstic Popovo Polje and Trebišnjica endorheic river system of Bosnia-Herzegovina.